 - A. Voting by Mail or In-Person.
 Primary Elections and Special Elections shall be conducted solely by Mail-In Ballots.
 For a Regular Election, the Election Board shall provide voting by Mail-In Ballot or In-Person Ballot.
-The Election Board shall utilize the Mailing Address on file in the Enrollment Department's database to prepare and mail Ballots to each Registered Voter who has a valid Mailing Address on file. - B. Prevention of Duplicate Voting.
+The Election Board shall utilize the Mailing Address on file in each Voter's Registration Form to prepare and mail Ballots to each Registered Voter. - B. Prevention of Duplicate Voting.
 The Election Board will use bar codes or other appropriate technology recommended, after consultation with the election services contractor, to prevent a Registered Voter from voting twice in the same Election. - C. Completing Ballot.
 Each Registered Voter shall complete his or her Ballot by carefully following the instructions enclosed with the Ballot.
 A Voter may not select more Candidates for any office than what is allowed as shown under the title of each office.
 In the event a Voter selects more Candidates for an office than is allowed, such votes will not be counted for that office.